khonsulabs/cushy/.rustme/docs.md

 $../examples/basic-button.rs:readme$
 ```

-A great way to learn more about Gooey is to explore the [examples
+A great way to learn more about Cushy is to explore the [examples
 directory][examples].
-Nearly every feature in Gooey was initially tested by
+Nearly every feature in Cushy was initially tested by
 creating an example.

 ## Project Status